 - Prevent gum tissue loss

 As the name says, hybrid implant dentures consist of dentures that are fixed onto implants.

 Just like regular dentures, hybrid implant dentures use a full set of high-quality prosthetics to replace full rows of teeth.
 But unlike regular dentures, hybrid implant dentures are fixed into your mouth using a set of four dental implants – titanium posts that fuse with your jaw.
 The dental implants support a titanium or gold bar that anchors a set of acrylic teeth in place.
 The bar is permanently fixed in one place – which means your dentures won’t move around.

 One of the major benefits of implant dentures is they can be implanted and fitted in a day.
 Traditional implant procedures can take three to eight months to complete and recover from.
 Conversely, implant dentures fuse to the jawbone more easily which promotes more stability and faster recovery.

 If you have any questions about dental implants, or would like to schedule a visit with your Des Moines implant dentists, Dr. Chad Johnson at Veranda Dentistry, give us a call today at (515) 650-5531 or request an appointment online!
-Serving dental patients in Pleasant Hill, Des Moines, Bondurant, Runnells, Mitchellville, Colfax, Prairie City, and all of Polk County, IA.
+Serving dental patients in Pleasant Hill, Johnston, Des Moines, Bondurant, Runnells, Mitchellville, Colfax, Prairie City, and all of Polk County, IA.